Sage-Bionetworks/agora-data-tools/README.md

 The repository is currently using Agora's credentials for Synapse.
 Those can be found in LastPass in the "Shared-Agora" Folder.

-## Unit Tests
+## Unit and Custom Transform Tests
-Unit tests can be run by calling pytest from the command line.
+Call pytest from the command line to run both the unit tests and the custom transform tests.
 ```bash
 python -m pytest
 ```
-## Custom Transform Tests
-Custom transform tests can be run by calling pytest from the command line.
+To run only the custom transform tests, use this command.
 ```bash
 python -m pytest tests/transform/
 ```
-You can get detailed test failure information by appending the verbose (`-v`) or very verbose (`-vv`) flag.
+You can get detailed test failure information by appending the verbose (`-v`) or very verbose (`-vv`) flag to either command.

 ## Pipeline Configuration
 Parameters: